 Australian farmers, retailers, producers, logistic workers and all individuals along the entire supply chain of a business have been doing it tough.
+From

-remain resilient in the face of adversity.
+resilient in the face of adversity.

 It is during these times that industries across the world are forced to innovate to solve some of the world’s most complex problems.
 Australian farmers

 and brands are now turning to innovative paddock to plate solutions, in order to prove the authenticity and provenance of their products across the

 “2020 has been an incredibly difficult year for Australians but in dire circumstances like these, people are forced to be more nimble, more efficient,

 and more innovative.
 Australians are leading a technology and supply-chain revolution: in 2021 we are seeing greater transparency and greater trust